 From time to time we get requests which are difficult to handle, run special projects for which we seek additional information, or come across some information that we think may be of interest to others.
 If these subjects have any relevance to you, please contact us.

 Do you have a family connection or interest in our local bluestone, was your ancestor a local quarryman, quarry owner, stonemason or were they involved in building with bluestone elsewhere?
 Did or does your property have an old bluestone quarry on it?
 Do you have any old photos from local quarries, the people who worked in them or the buildings created from our "famous" stone.

-If you wish to know more about the history of our local bluestone and those who worked with it for living, and where the stone went to, we suggest you take a look at a recently completed PhD thesis by Dr. Susan Walter entitled:
+If you wish to know more about the history of our local bluestone, those who worked with it for living, and where the stone went to, we suggest you take a look at a recently completed PhD thesis by Dr. Susan Walter entitled:

 Malmsbury Bluestone and Quarries: Finding Holes in History and Heritage.

 This can be viewed and downloaded (PDF) at Federation University's "ResearchOnline" website via this link:

 It can also be found via the National Library of Australia Trove website under the category of "Research ad Reports" and searching for "Malmsbury bluestone".
 The View Online link diverts to the Fed Uni Research Online website

 As a result of research into the individual stone workers, the thesis included appendices with table on biographical summaries of quarrymen and stonemasons who worked in Malmsbury.
 Many were here on a short-term basis during the construction of the railways or the reservoir.
 Some of these short-term residents are listed below.
 The families with longer-term connections with Malmsbury bluestone include the Wallis, White, Sampson, Jones, Mailler, Tatterson and Page families.